harnitsoni28/harnitsoni28/README.md

 - 👨🏻‍🎓 I’m a Software Engineer at **Infosys Ltd.** & Computer Science and Engineering grad from **MAHARISHI MARKANDESHWAR ENGINEERING COLLEGE -[MMEC], AMBALA**

-- 🔭 I’m currently working on backend of the website and android devlopment project
+- 🔭 I’m currently working on Data Engineering projects

-- 🌱 I’m currently learning and exploring almost everything
+- 🌱 I’m currently learning and exploring almost everything use in Data Engineering

 - 👯 I’m open for collaboration on projects across various domains

-- 🤝 I’m looking for the help in content writing for my website
+- 🤝 I’m looking for Data Engineer comunity to learn and grow step by step

 - ⚡ Fun fact: One thing i cannot live without is my Gadgets and also they cannot live without me too